Davis weather stations

 The rain cone can be supplied with (supplied) bird spikes.
 This prevents birds from landing on the edge and ...

 The dirt filter prevents the discharge of precipitation from stalling or slowing down due to leaves etc stacking up in the cone.

-The (optional) solar sensor measures the intensity of the sunlight.
+The (optional) solar sensor measures the intensity of the sunlight (solar radiation).
 The measured value is displayed in Watts/ m2.
 With this measurement you can, for example, calculate (crop) evaporation.
 And thus the precipitation balance (precipitation minus evaporation).

 The Solar sensor can be mounted on the base station with the appropriate bracket set.
 It is also possible to mount the sensor further away from the station in order to have fewer problems with obstacles that block early morning or late evening sunlight.

-The (optional) UV sensor measures the UV radiation of the sunlight.
+The (optional) UV sensor measures the UV radiation of the sunlight (solar power).
 This determines the UV index and the dose ratio (med).

 The sensor measures the global radiation intensity of the sun.
 This consists of the sum of direct radiation and indirect radiation (dispersed throughout the atmosphere).
 Indirect UV is the most important part of the total irradiatiance.

 The UV sensor can be mounted on the base station with the appropriate bracket set.
 It is also possible to mount the sensor further away from the station in order to exclude obstacles that block the sunlight.

 Both systems (VP2 and Vantage Vue) use the same series of dataloggers.
 The data logger provides storage of weather data and the connection with the outside world.